rustasync/team/_posts/2018-10-16-tide-routing.md

 }
 ```

+If there's a mismatch between the number of `{}` or `*` segments and the corresponding `Path` and `Glob` extractors in an endpoint, **the resource builder API will panic on endpoint registration**.
+Hence, such mismatches are trivially caught before a server even runs.

 Most of these methods returns a handle to a `Config`, which makes it possible to tweak the configuration at a route or endpoint level.
 This post won't go into detail on the configuration API, but the idea is that configuration, like middleware, applies in a hierarchical fashion along the routing table of contents.
 So, app-level configuration provides a global default, which can then be adjusted at each step along the way down a route (or even parts of a route) and an endpoint.

 ## Endpoints